Blady-Com/gnoga/deps/zanyblue/src/doc/source/intro.rst

 * GNU make.
 * The XMLAda package needs to be installed to build the ZanyBlue testing application, ``zbtest``.
-* The unit tests require the Ahven package
+* The unit tests require the :ref:`zb-ahven` package.

 .. _zb-intro-build-building: